MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

 ### One-click payments

-During a subsequent payment, customers are shown summaries of their previously used payment details.
-When customers confirm the payment, the merchant includes the relevant token in the request to MultiSafepay.
+For subsequent payments, the merchant displays the customer's available tokens at checkout, e.g. MASTERCARD **43.
+The customer selects a token and confirms payment.
+The merchant includes the token in the request to MultiSafepay.
 MultiSafepay then decrypts the payment details to process the payment.

 {{< mermaid class="text-center" >}}